DigvijayIngole55/hexaware-take-home-Digvijay/README.md

 ### Core APIs

-- `POST /ingest` - Download documents from Google Drive and extract text
+- `POST /ingest` - Download documents from Google Drive, extract text, chunk, and index to Elasticsearch
-- `POST /query` - Submit a question and get an answer with citations (placeholder)
+- `POST /query` - Submit a question and get an intelligent answer with source citations
-- `GET /healthz` - Health check endpoint
+- `GET /healthz` - Health check endpoint for all system components

 ### Request/Response Models